dmitry-popravka/UIScrollView-Refresh/README.md

 # UIScrollView-Refresh
-Header and footer scroll for UITableView and UICollectionView
+Header and footer refresh for UITableView and UICollectionView (Swift 4)